vrandall66/front-end-submissions-public/1901/mod-2/gametime/lauren-emily.md

 ### Functional Expectations

 * [ ] Novice - Application is unplayable due to lack of functionality or broken logic.
 The majority of user stories are incomplete.
-* [ ] Advanced Beginner - Application has some missing functionality.
+* [ x ] Advanced Beginner - Application has some missing functionality.
 Developers have implemented functionality for most of the user stories.
 There are 1 or more major bugs.
 * [ ] Proficient - Application is fully playable.
 Developers have implemented functionality for all user stories.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, developers have implemented one or more extensions.

+* Need to implement rounds and daily double

 ### UX/Accessibility